Multiple scales kinetic theory for rotationally constrained slow inertial waves and anisotropic dynamics: Coupling between wave and 2D modes through non-resonant interactions

 \section{Coupling between wave and 2D modes through non-resonant interactions}

 Note that $\Ls_{kpq} = 0$ when $k_Z=0$ because of the fact that $p_\perp = q_\perp$.
 Thus, within the framework of purely resonating wave triads, it is not possible to establish the coupling between wave and purely 2D modes.
-This should not be surprising because weak-wave turbulence is a theory of dispersive waves that are in resonance.
+This should not be surprising because the theory developed is that of dispersive waves that are in resonance.
 However, the coupling with 2D modes can be explained by a small modification, as is presented below.

-Suppose that in equation \eqref{wave_amplitude1}, the triadic resonance condition is modified such that $s_k\omega_k - s_p\omega_p -s_q\omega_q = \delta_\omega \ll \epsilon, \delta_\omega \ne 0$.
+Suppose that in equation \eqref{wave_amplitude1}, the triadic resonance condition is modified such that $\phi(\omega) = s_k\omega_k - s_p\omega_p -s_q\omega_q = \delta_\omega \ll \epsilon, \delta_\omega \ne 0$.
 This condition represents non-resonant (or near-resonant) interaction of the three wave modes.
 For small $\frac{\delta_\omega}{\epsilon}\tau$, Taylor expansion implies,

 i.e.,

 Equation \eqref{wave_amplitude1} is arrived at after computing an inner-product in wavenumber and time, the latter converts an exponential term, $e^{i(s_k \omega_k - s_p \omega_p - s_q \omega_q)t}$, to the frequency delta function in eq. \eqref{wave_amplitude1}.
 However, computing the fast time integral after Taylor-expanding the exponential term reveals that the higher order \textit{slow} secular terms ({\bf cf.} presence of $\tau$ in the higher order terms) are inherently embedded in the full system that is not restricted to resonating triadic interactions only.
 These terms account for the coupling with the 2D modes.
 This is evident by re-writing eq.~\eqref{wave_amplitude1} with the higher order terms as follows, The kinetic equation, that is constructed from the above amplitude equation as explained before, can then be decomposed into two parts with contributions from resonating and non-resonating modes considered separately, as follows: